wladsoncedraz/perfect-interface-designer/README.md

 PWStack Community

+To furypwdev for influencing the choice of the new name for the tool (lol)

 ## Rules
 - Do not use AI to understand the project and the technologies used
 - Do not use AI to delve into a feature of the tool and understand what it does and how it works